awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-delete.md

 You can't delete a load balancer if deletion protection is enabled\.
 For more information, see [Deletion Protection](network-load-balancers.md#deletion-protection)\.

-Note that deleting a load balancer does not affect its registered targets\.
+Deleting a load balancer also deletes its listeners\.
+Deleting a load balancer does not affect its registered targets\.
 For example, your EC2 instances continue to run and are still registered to their target groups\.
 To delete your target groups, see [Delete a Target Group](delete-target-group.md)\.

 **To delete a load balancer using the console**